Media24si/generator-angjs/README.md

 * Create one or more skeleton files (javascript, LESS, html, spec etc) for the component type.
 * Update index.html and add the necessary `script` tags.
-* Update app.less and add the @import as needed.
-* For partials, update the app.js, adding the necessary route call if a route was entered in the generator prompts.
+* For partials, update the setup.js, adding the necessary route call if a route was entered in the generator prompts.

 There are generators for `directive`,`partial`,`service`, `filter`, `module`, and `modal`.